finos/regular-table/README.md

 which renders a regular HTML `<table>` to a `fixed` position within a scollable viewport.
 Only visible cells are rendered and queried from a natively `async` virtual data model, making `regular-table` ideal for enormous or remote data sets.
-Use it to build high-performance Data Grids, Spreadsheets, Pivot Tables, File Trees, or anytime you need:
+Use it to build Data Grids,
+Spreadsheets, Pivot Tables, File Trees, or anytime you need:

 * Just a regular `<table>`.